KarenWemm/github-slideshow/_posts/0000-01-02-KarenWemm.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Karen's slide!"
 ---
-This is Karen's slide
+This is my wonderful slide!
 Use the left arrow to go back!